Worldwide Exchange: Graphics

-Then-program producer CNBC Europe developed a new graphic style for the launch of the show on 2005-12-19, similar to that introduced across CNBC US on the same date.
-These graphics were initially used only on Worldwide Exchange, before being rolled out to all other CNBC Europe programs on 2006-09-18 and were used through 2008-01-04.
-The previous lower thirds, which were first used across CNBC US on 2006-12-19, were used on Worldwide Exchange (and all other CNBC Europe programs) from 2008-01-07 to 2009-07-24.
+Then-program producer CNBC Europe developed a new graphic style for the launch of the show on December 19, 2005, similar to that introduced across CNBC US on the same date.
+These graphics were initially used only on Worldwide Exchange, before being rolled out to all other CNBC Europe programs on September 18, 2006, and were used through January 4, 2008.
+The previous lower thirds, which were first used across CNBC US on December 19, 2006, were used on Worldwide Exchange (and all other CNBC Europe programs) from January 7, 2008 to July 24, 2009.

-The programme's previous graphics package, which included a new intertitle and a new voiceover introduction (but retaining the lower thirds from 28 July 2009 to 26 February 2010), debuted 14 December 2009.
-The graphics package for this and all of the other CNBC Europe programmes, including the new lower thirds, debuted 1 March 2010 to 11 May 2012.
+The programme's previous graphics package, which included a new intertitle and a new voiceover introduction (but retaining the lower thirds from July 28, 2009, to February 26, 2010), debuted December 14, 2009.
+The graphics package for this and all of the other CNBC Europe programmes, including the new lower thirds, debuted March 1, 2010, to May 11, 2012.
 This new graphic style also debuted on CNBC US that same day.

-Started from 14 May 2012, CNBC Europe developed a new graphic style of the show until 6 March 2015.
+Started from May 14, 2012, CNBC Europe developed a new graphic style of the show until March 6, 2015.

-On 13 October 2014, the CNBC regional tickers on this show switched from a Klavika typeface font to a Gotham typeface font, with the on-screen bug being moved to the lower right of the screen.
+On October 13, 2014, the CNBC regional tickers on this show switched from a Klavika typeface font to a Gotham typeface font, with the on-screen bug being moved to the lower right of the screen.

-Worldwide Exchange launched new titles - including the programme's new logo (which replaced variations of the original that were used since its 19 December 2005 debut) - as well as new theme music (which is the same as CNBC US' Options Action) and a new graphic style based on the US network's version on 9 March 2015.
+Worldwide Exchange launched new titles - including the programme's new logo (which replaced variations of the original that were used since its December 19, 2005, debut) - as well as new theme music (which is the same as CNBC US' Options Action) and a new graphic style based on the US network's version on March 9, 2015.
 CNBC Europe itself (which originally produced Worldwide Exchange as previously mentioned) debuted the new graphics for this and all of that network's other programmes on the same day.

 The graphics were changed slightly on January 4, 2016, when CNBC US took over production, coinciding with the show's relocation to the network's Global Headquarters in Englewood Cliffs, New Jersey.
 The colour changed from green-blue to orange-blue (the same as the original Squawk Box logo).

 On December 11, 2023, Worldwide Exchange was the first show to feature CNBC US' current graphics package, which launched on the same day.